huydt84/Model-Architecture-Implement-Everyday/README.md

 ```

 ### UNet (10/8/2024)
-UNet is used for semantic segmentation, so I used `padding=1` in double convolution to keep the output shape unchanged
+UNet is used for semantic segmentation, so I used `padding=1` in double convolution to keep the output shape unchanged.

 I modified the upsample (up-conv) process so that it has an additional parameter `mismatch_strategy`
 - `mismatch_strategy = None`: before concatenation, the shape of 2 tensor stay the same.
 If **lenght** or **width** of input image is not divisible by 16, it will get error due to dimension mismatch.